Ubpa/UHEMesh/README.md

   > **example**
   >
-  > if you just need to custom vertex and polygon, so you can do like this
+  > if you just need to custom vertex and polygon, then you can do like this
   >
   > ```c++
   > class V;